DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-30-add-a-new-referee.md

 ---
 title: Replace a referee
-description: Let a candidate add a new referee
+description: Let a candidate add a new referee.
 date: 2020-01-30
 tags:
 - AN010